optimisticside/catalyst/docs/arguments.md

 - member: These are users that are in the guild.
 - channel: These are channels in the guild.
 - role: These are roles in the guild.
-- mentionable: These are anything mentionable, which includes `@everyone` and `@here` (they aren't technically roles, but they are mentionable).
+- mentionable: These are anything mentionable, which includes roles, users, `@everyone` and `@here`.